xy137/jikan-node/readme.md

 # Jikan-node

-Jikan-node is a node (and javascript) wrapper for the unofficial MAL api, Jikan
+Jikan-node is a promised-based wrapper for the unofficial MyAnimeList (MAL) API, Jikan.
+Can be used in the browser and nodejs.
+TypeScript supported (and recommended).

 Link to API: https://jikan.docs.apiary.io/